 My grandmother is 86 years old and has gorgeous skin.
 She’s in good health, and insists on brushing her long, thick hair every day by herself despite it being very hard on her arms and shoulders.
 She’s very unhappy with my self-care routine (of lack thereof, if you were to ask her), and I totally agree with her on that.
-My grandma’s amazing beauty secrets have worked wonders for her; why aren’t I following them?
+Her vintage beauty tips that still work have done wonders for her; why aren’t I following them?

 When it comes to food, doctors and nutritionists today advise us to “eat what our grandmothers ate” while writing out prescriptions for our sundry lifestyle diseases.
 Why is that?
 Because our grandparents lived in a time when everyone ate organic, wholesome foods – by default.
 There was no junk food back then, no processed foods.
 Restaurants were few and far between and visiting one was an occasional indulgence if at all.
 Meals were straightforward, with no keto, paleo, or low-carb rules, and were enjoyed.
 All in all, their generation’s relationship with food was vastly healthier, and the food itself was healthy, wholesome and nutritious.
 So, yeah, it makes a lot of sense to consider reverting back to those habits in our modern quest for good health and wellness.

 Not to glorify a cliche about the past being “better”, but I wondered: wouldn’t this apply to our skin and hair care routines as well?
 Our grandmothers didn’t have to wrestle with choosing from hundreds of products in the store shelves.
 They didn’t use chemical-heavy products that made their hair accidentally fall out, or their skin break out unusually.
-They didn’t have to deal with carcinogens, micro plastics, industrial chemicals, and countless other damaging ingredients that we have to deal with today and that entire wellness industries have exploded around.
+There were much less carcinogens, micro plastics, industrial chemicals, and countless other damaging ingredients that we have to deal with today and that entire wellness industries have exploded around.
 They lived in that golden age before the consumerism madness kicked in, before advertising and marketing led to an explosion of 200 different hair cleaning products specifically for “light, fine, shoulder-length hair”, and before products came into the market to counter the side-effects of products that had come into the market five years prior.
 Dry shampoo to counter the excess oiliness caused by the chemical conditioner, anyone?

 Anyways, while I’m sure there are numerous big-brand, commercial products that do exactly what they say and cause minimal harm to the environment, I’m not interested in them.
 My philosophy is to cut back on modern trappings and revert to simpler ways of doing things – old fashioned beauty secrets, if you will.
 Because they work.
 And, more importantly, because they don’t destroy our health and that of the environment.
 And they are as zero waste as possible.